-[Source: Former Local Civil Rule 3(1) (Southern District Only)]
+[Source: Former Local Civil Rule 3(l) (Southern District Only)]

 Local Civil Rule 37.3.
-Mode of Raising Discovery and Other Non-Dispositive Pretrial Disputes dispositive pretrial dispute, the attorneys for the affected parties or non-party witness shall attempt to confer in good faith in person or by telephone in an effort to resolve the dispute.
+Mode of Raising Discovery and Other Non-Dispositive Pretrial Disputes With the Court (Eastern District Only)

+(a) Premotion Conference.
+Prior to seeking judicial resolution of a discovery or nondispositive pretrial dispute, the attorneys for the affected parties or non-party witness shall attempt to confer in good faith in person or by telephone in an effort to resolve the dispute.